a-sriel/project-3/devlog.md

 2025-12-8 20:55

 I need to finalize the B-Tree logic.
 I will probably store the Node data within std::vectors to keep things consistent.
 Sometimes I think using Python would make this way easier but...
 I like writing C++.

+I temporarily moved Node into BTree.h for simplification.
+I'm not sure if I will keep it this way or not.
+This will avoid me needing to rely on getters and setters in the testing phase.